 Are traces of synthetic chemicals in biosolids a concern for the environment?

-NEBRA has long tracked this issue, to continually improve our understanding of the biosolids and residuals products we manage.
+Biosolids stakeholders have long tracked this issue, to continually improve our understanding of the biosolids and residuals products we manage.
 So far, researchers have found some impacts of certain trace chemicals - pharmaceuticals, for example – to aquatic organisms living downstream of wastewater treatment facilities.

 But there have been no significant detrimental effects shown from normal biosolids applications to soils in full-scale, field studies using actual biosolids.
 This is likely due to the fact that healthy soils are biologically active media that break down and/or sequester trace synthetic chemicals, reducing the potential exposure of biological organisms.